Home-Blayney Shire Council-Logo

 Council is also governed by other acts of Parliament, particularly the Biosecurity Act 2015 which came into effect from 1 July 2017 and repealing the Noxious Weeds Act 1993.
 The Biosecurity Act provides the opportunity to streamline and modernise the way weeds are managed in NSW.

-Under the new Act the Upper Macquarie County Council is a local control authority and has the following functions:
+Under the new Act the Central Tablelands Weeds Authority is a local control authority and has the following functions:

 • the prevention, elimination, minimisation and management of the biosecurity risk posed or likely to be posed by weeds,